 Faith.
 Experienced from within.

-For many Christians, Sahaja Yoga feels like finding something already there.
+For many Christians, Sahaja Yoga feels like recognizing something already there.

 Stillness.